Adversarial Policies: Attacking Deep Reinforcement Learning: Introduction

 Critically, we find the adversaries win by creating natural observations that are adversarial, and not by becoming generally strong opponents.
 Qualitatively, the adversaries fall to the ground in contorted positions, as illustrated in Figure~\ref{fig:intro:snapshots}, rather than learning to run, kick or block like normal opponents.
 This strategy does not work when the victim is `masked' and cannot see the adversary's position, suggesting that the adversary succeeds by manipulating a victim's observations through its actions.

-Having observed these results, we wanted to understand the sensitivity of the attack to the number of dimensions of the victim's observations the attacker can influence.
-We test this by varying the robotic body (Humanoid, with 24 dimensions influenced by the attacker, and Ant, with 15 dimensions), while keeping the high-level task the same.
-We find victim policies in the higher-dimensional Humanoid environments are substantially more vulnerable to adversarial policies than in Ant.
+Having observed these results, we wanted to understand the sensitivity of the attack to the dimensionality of the victim's observations.
+We find that victim policies in higher-dimensional Humanoid environments are substantially more vulnerable to adversarial policies than in lower-dimensional Ant environments.
 To gain insight into why adversarial policies succeed, we analyze the activations of the victim's policy network using a Gaussian Mixture Model and t-SNE~\parencite{maaten:2008}.
-We find adversarial policies induce significantly different activations than normal opponents.
-Furthermore, the adversarial activations are typically more widely dispersed across time steps than normal activations.
+We find adversarial policies induce significantly different activations than normal opponents, and that the adversarial activations are typically more widely dispersed between timesteps than normal activations.

+A natural defense is to fine-tune the victim against the adversary.
+We find this protects against that particular adversary, but that repeating the attack method finds a new adversary the fine-tuned victim is vulnerable to.
+However, this new adversary differs qualitatively by physically interfering with the victim.
+This suggests repeated fine-tuning might provide protection against a range of adversaries.

 Our paper makes three contributions.
 First, we propose a novel, physically realistic threat model for adversarial examples in RL.
-Second, we demonstrate the existence of adversarial policies in this threat model, in several simulated robotics games.
+Second, we demonstrate the existence of adversarial policies in this threat model for several simulated robotics games.
 Our adversarial policies reliably beat the victim, despite training with less than 3\% as many timesteps and generating seemingly random behavior.
 Third, we conduct a detailed analysis of why the adversarial policies work.
 We show they create natural observations that are adversarial to the victim and push the activations of the victim's policy network off-distribution.
 Additionally, we find policies are easier to attack in high-dimensional environments.

 As deep RL is increasingly deployed in environments with potential adversaries, we believe it is important that practitioners are aware of this previously unrecognized threat model.
 Moreover, even in benign settings, we believe adversarial policies can be a useful tool for uncovering unexpected policy failure modes.
 Finally, we are excited by the potential of adversarial training using adversarial policies, which could improve robustness relative to conventional self-play by training against adversaries that exploit weaknesses undiscovered by the distribution of similar opponents present during self-play.